senthilkumarm1901/InterviewQuestionsInNLP/neural_nlp_interview_questions.md

 # Questions related to Neural Networks built for NLP Applications

-The following questions are prepared primarily from he teachings of `deeplearning.ai coursera specialization`:

 <details> <summary>1.
 What is the advantage of <code>relu</code> over <code>sigmoid</code> activation function in neural network?</summary>
 <br>
 Ans: Relu can help in faster gradient descent compared to sigmoid.
 Relu does NOT have the expensive **exponential function** to compute like that of sigmoid